Trees of self-avoiding walks: The biased walk on the self-avoiding tree

-\begin{proof} We prove the lemma in the case $\mathcal T_{\mathbb{H}}$; the result for $T_{\mathbb{Z}^2}$ can be obtained in a similar way.
-The idea of the argument is straightforward: if the real part of $p(X_n)$ is constrained, then its imaginary part has to take large values and every time it visits a new height, the real part has a chance of becoming large: what follows is a formalization of this.
+\begin{proof} Recall that we defined $Y_n := p(X_n)$.
+We prove the lemma in the case of $\mathcal T_{\mathbb{H}}$; the result for $\mathcal T_{\mathbb{Z}^2}$ can be obtained in a similar way.
+The idea of the argument is straightforward: if the real part of $Y_n$ is constrained, then its imaginary part has to take large values and every time it visits a new height, the real part has a chance of becoming large.
+What follows is a formalization of this idea.
 Assume that $\alpha:=\mathbb{P}(\limsup \left | \Re(Y_n) \right | <+\infty)>0$, then there exists a constant $n_0>0$ such that,

 For any $i \geq 0$, define